weavy-labs/weavy-kendoreact-messenger/README.md

 For more information about Weavy, head over to https://weavy.com.

 ## KendoReact
-KenoReact by Progress is the only React component library you need.
+KendoReact by Progress is the only React component library you need.
 KendoReact is a professional UI kit on a mission to help you design & build business apps with React much faster.
 For more information, head over to the [KendoReact documentation](https://www.telerik.com/kendo-react-ui/).

 ## Weavy demo instance